stripe/stripe-ios/README.md

 After this is done, you can make test payments through the app and see them in your Stripe dashboard.
 Head to https://stripe.com/docs/testing#cards for a list of test card numbers.

+## card.io

+To add card scanning capabilities to our prebuilt UI components, you can simply [install card.io](https://github.com/card-io/card.io-iOS-SDK#setup) alongside our SDK.
+You'll also need to set `NSCameraUsageDescription` in your application's plist, and provide a reason for accessing the camera (e.g. "To scan cards").

 ## Running the tests

 1. Install Carthage (if you have homebrew installed, `brew install carthage`)